fiznool/mobile-backbone-boilerplate/readme.md

 Modules
 ----------

-The app comprises of many modules, each of which is contained in its own directory under the `app/modules/` directory.
-Typically, a module will map to a single screen in the mobile application.
-Each module comprises of the following files:

-- *main.js*: this is a JavaScript controller, defined as a RequireJS module, and is a self-contained portion of code.
-- *template.jst*: this is the HTML markup for the module.
-- *_style.scss*: this is the SASS/Compass based stylesheet for the module.

-The remainder of this section discusses each part of the module in more detail.
+The app comprises of many modules, each consisting of an HTML template, SCSS stylesheet and JavaScript controller.

 ###JavaScript###

 The JS file is a RequireJS module, and is structured using Backbone.
+It is located at `app/scripts/modules`.
 A module usually contains the following Backbone components:

 - A single Model
 - A single Collection